jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 ---
-title: "Building a Byzantine Fault Tolerant CRDT"
+title: "Building a Byzantine Fault Tolerant JSON CRDT"
 date: 2022-07-11
 tags:
 - seed
 draft: true
 ---

+- reliable causal broadcast
+-  This doesn't mean that conflict doesn't ever occur, but we are able to always determine the output up front, based on a metadata contained within the structure itself.

 - [[thoughts/State Machine Replication (SMR)|state machine replication]] is hard
 	- traditional consensus needs (tbd) rounds of communication, making it infeasible for real-time communication
+		- "When application state is replicated across the globe, developers often face stark choices regarding replica consistency.
+Strong consistency can be enforced in a general-purpose way at the storage or memory layer via classical distributed coordination (consensus, transactions, etc.), but this is often unattractive for latency and availability reasons.
+Alternatively, application developers can build on “weakly” consistent storage models that do not use coordination; in this case developers must reason about consistency at the application level"
+	- acid vs base
-	- [[thoughts/CRDT]]s allow us to achieve that
+	- [[thoughts/CRDT]]s allow us to achieve that (with some caveats)
 - understanding crdts
 	- we know that most transport algorithms guarantee ordering, so why do we need CRDTs?
-	- well, imagine a list
+	- well, imagine a TCP connection
 		- it works for two people communicating directly with each other
 		- but as soon as you have 3 people,
 	- why we need them